Culture of the United States Marine Corps: Seal and colors

 On 22 June 1954, President Dwight D. Eisenhower signed an executive order which approved the design of an official seal for the United States Marine Corps.
 The seal had been designed by Felix de Weldon at the request, and with the assistance, of the Commandant Lemuel C. Shepherd, Jr.

-The seal consists of the traditional Marine Corps Eagle, Globe, and Anchor emblem in bronze; however, a bald eagle replaced the crested eagle depicted on the 1868 emblem and is depicted with wings displayed, standing upon the western hemisphere of the terrestrial globe and holding in his beak a scroll inscribed with the Marine Corps motto "Semper Fidelis" with the hemisphere superimposed on a fouled anchor.
+The seal consists of the EGA emblem in bronze; however, a bald eagle replaced the crested eagle depicted on the 1868 emblem and is depicted with wings displayed, standing upon the western hemisphere of the terrestrial globe and holding in his beak a scroll inscribed with the Marine Corps motto "Semper Fidelis" with the hemisphere superimposed on a fouled anchor.
 The seal is displayed on a scarlet background encircled with a navy blue band edged in a gold rope rim and inscribed "Department of the Navy, United States Marine Corps" in gold letters.

-Coincident with the approval of this seal by the president, the Eagle, Globe, and Anchor emblem centered on the seal was adopted in 1955 as the official Marine Corps Emblem.
+Coincident with the approval of this seal by the president, EGA centered on the seal was adopted in 1955 as the official Marine Corps Emblem.
 The blue signifies naval ties, while the scarlet and gold are the official Marine Corps colors.
 They appear ubiquitously in the Marine Corps, particularly on signage.
 They also form the base colors of the flag of the United States Marine Corps.

 Motto

 The Marine motto "Semper Fidelis" means "always faithful" in Latin.
 This motto often appears in the shortened form "Semper Fi" /ˌsɛmpər ˈfaɪ/.
 It is also the name of the official march of the Corps, composed by John Philip Sousa.
 It was adopted in 1883 when Commandant Charles McCawley added it to the seal, before which the traditional mottos were "Fortitudine" (With Fortitude); "By Sea and by Land", a translation of the Royal Marines' "Per Mare, Per Terram"; and "To the Shores of Tripoli", which was later revised to "From the Halls of the Montezumas to the Shores of Tripoli" and formed the first lines of the Marines' Hymn.

 The recruiting slogan of "A Few Good Men" (as opposed to the play and film) derives from a Continental Marines recruiting poster:

 The Continental ship Providence, now lying at Boston, is bound on a short cruise, immediately; a few good men are wanted to make up her complement."
 (Marine Captain William Jones, Providence Gazette, 20 March 1779.)

 The modern recruiting slogan is "the few, the proud, the Marines."
 The Rifleman's Creed is a similar concept as the motto but offers a more modern look at doctrine.
-It explains to a recruit the importance of his or her weapon but also emphasizes the moral motivations behind using it.

-Though the Marines have a lot of mottos and slogans.
-Their unofficial slogan is, "Improvise, Adapt, and Overcome."
+It explains to a recruit the importance of their weapon but also emphasizes the moral motivations behind using it.
+Though the Marines have a lot of mottos and slogans, their unofficial slogan is, "Improvise, Adapt, and Overcome."
 They are trained with this slogan to be able to deal with all obstacles and serious situations they must face.